firozimtech/NSCLCpred/README.md

 It contains following steps:
 1. Identification of Differentially Expressed Genes (DEGs)
     - Lung specific gene expression data was selected TCGA-TARGET-GTEx.
-    - Ma'ayan lab's Appyter bulk RNA-seq analysis pipeline used for DEGs.
+    - Ma'ayan lab's Appyter bulk RNA-seq analysis pipeline was used for DEGs.
         Jupyter Notebook "Xena_DE_Analysis_Pipeline.ipynb" for DEGs is provided.

 2. Identification of biologically important nodes in the network
     - 40 genes identified by analyzing the DEGs and interactome.

 3. LASSO model development
+    - Lung specific Gene Expression (RSEM norm_count) data was downloaded from UCSC Xena (https://xena.ucsc.edu/).
-    - The dataset consists of expression values in RSEM of 40 genes identified in step (2) from 1013 samples of lung cancer and 397 samples as control.
+    - The dataset consists of expression values of 40 genes identified in step (2), from 1013 samples of lung cancer and 397 samples as control, was selected.
     - This dataset was divided into 80% training dataset (TR contains 1128 samples) and 20% as independent test dataset 1 (TD1 contains 282 samples).
     - The LASSO model was developed using 10-fold cross-validations(cv) on the TR dataset, and performance was checked on test dataset TD1
     - The performance of LASSO model was checked on three independent datasets: